This post may contain affiliate links. Please see our disclosure policy.

 To be honest, these were initially created as a vessel for eating my home-made peanut sauce.
 Because I’m crazy about that stuff.
 If I’m being COMPLETELY honest, sometimes I just eat that with a spoon.
 My apologies if you find that gross but I think it’s the bomb-diggity and I’ll eat that anytime any day.
 Yum.
 Really though, I created several recipes to go along with my peanut sauce because it’s so good on multiple different dishes.
 Thai chicken tacos, Shrimp and mango spring rolls, or even drizzled on top of a basic Buddha bowl.

+This is best made in a wok, but can easily be made in a non-stick.
 I think what I love most about these is that you can easily eat these chicken lettuce wraps with OR without the sauce because they’re delicious all on their own.
 I tend to do a mix of both (because I eat four or five fully stuffed in one sitting – NO shame).
 Peanut sauce on 2 or 3 and unmodified with veggies on the other 2 or 3.

 These are also so great to add whatever toppings you like.
 I personally love chopped cashews, cilantro, vermicelli noodles, cucumber salad, and bell peppers.
 But these are very versatile so add whatever toppings you want!